 We strongly recommend two pre-cruise nights and one post-cruise night in Quito or Guayaquil.
 Please inquire about adding these or other services to your trip.

 Floreana is best known for its colorful history of buccaneers, whalers, convicts, and early colonists.
-At Point Cormorant, you visit a flamingo lagoon where other species of shore birds may also be seen.
-You snorkel at the Devil’s Crown, a submerged volcanic cone, and at Post Office Bay, one may leave letters like whalers did in the 18th century, in a wooden barrel mailbox.
+At Point Cormorant, you will visit a flamingo lagoon where other species of shore birds may also be seen.
+You may snorkel at the Devil’s Crown, a submerged volcanic cone, or visit Post Office Bay, where you can leave a letter like whalers did in the 18th century, in a wooden barrel mailbox.

-The largest of the Galapagos Islands formed by five active volcanoes fused together.
-Wolf Volcano is the highest point in the entire Galapagos at 1707 meters.
+Start your day on Isabela Island—the largest of the Galapagos Islands formed by five active volcanoes fused together.
+Wolf Volcano is the highest point in the entire Galapagos at 5,600 feet.
 Visit Puerto Villamil, a charming small town on a white sand beach.
 Highlights include the Tortoise Breeding Station and the flamingo lagoon.
 The islet Las Tintoreras is located south of Puerto Villamil.
-It has a small bay of completely calm waters inhabited by sea lions, sea turtles, marine iguanas, rays, etc. Volcan Sierra Negra has a caldera with a diameter of 10 kilometers.
+It has a small bay of completely calm waters inhabited by sea lions, sea turtles, marine iguanas, and rays.
+Volcano Sierra Negra has a caldera with a diameter of 6 miles.
 View recent lava flows, moist highland vegetation, and parasitic cones.

 Punta Moreno is located in the central southwestern coast of Isabela Island.
 The site has spectacular views of volcanoes Alcedo, Sierra Negra and Cerro Azul.
 Some highlights include impressive lava flows, desolate and pristine landscape, varied and unusual arid zone vegetation.
 Visit Elizabeth Bay, a spot only accessible by dinghy.
 It is possible to see penguins on the small islets in the bay.
 The end of the bay is long and narrow surrounded by three species of mangroves.
 Galapagos Sea Turtles and rays can usually be seen in the water.